-Now, we see that this is the wave shape of the voltage with a ripple and this is the current that is flowing output of the rectifier just before the filter now during this time D1 and D 4 are conducting and other 2 diodes are conducting during this peak D4 and D4.
-So, basically this would form the diode currents and if you calculate, if you draw the wave form Eigen the input current this is the wave shape for during the positive half of cycle and during the negative half cycle this would be in reverse like this.
+Now, during this time D 1 and D 4 are conducting; other two diodes are conducting during this period D 2 and D 3.
+So, basically this would form the diode currents and if you calculate, if you draw the waveform for i in, the input current.
+This is the wave shape for during the positive half cycle and during the negative half cycle, this would be in reverse like this.
+Now, these are the wave shape for the input current.
+Now, let us look at the load current and the capacitor currents.

-Now, this is the wave shape for the input current.
+Now, the load current will follow the voltage at that node V c node.
+So, that V c value divided by R will be i naught and it will have some ripple as seen here.
+We can approximate the averages right through this as shown and for practical purposes, we can take this i naught as the current flowing through the output ripple free.
+But be aware that there will be a small ripple.

-Now, let us look at the load current and the capacitor currents now the load current will follow the voltage at that node Vc node.
-So, that Vc value divided by r will be the I naught and it will have some ripple as seen here we can approximate the average is right through this as shown and for practical purposes.
-We can take this I naught as the current flowing through the output ripple free, but be aware that there will be a small ripple now if you remove this average component from this I current you will get the current that flows through the capacitance.
-So, let us draw the capacitance wave form during this period of conduction then, you will see that the capacitance would now gone down by an amount of I not value as shown here.
+Now, if you remove this average component, from this i current, you will get the current that flows through the capacitance.
+So, let us draw the capacitance waveform during this period of conduction.
+Then, you will see that the capacitance would have gone down by an amount of i naught value as shown here.
+In the steady state, you should note that this area is equal to this area.

-In the steady state you should note that this area is equal to this area.
+I would now like to revisit these waveforms to discuss about the current during starting.
+So, let me remove this part of the waveform.
+Now, you see at the time of starting the capacitor voltage is 0.
+So, the probably it will be at this level.
+Now if we apply a voltage and if by chance that voltage is starting at this point, then you will see that the capacitor build up the charge gradually from here on up to this point.
+So, as the capacitor is building up the charge there is current flow out of the rectifier and therefore, the rectifier current will be for this whole half cycle.

-I would now like to revisit this wave forms to discuss about the current during starting.
-So, let me remove this part of the wave form now, if you see at the time of starting the capacitor voltage is 0.
-So, probably it will be at this level now if we apply a voltage and if by change that voltage is starting at this point then you see the capacitor built up the charge gradually from here on up to this point as the capacitor is building up the charge there is current flow to the rectifier and therefore, the rectifier current will be for this whole half cycle.
-So, you see the conduction period will start increasing and will be for the complete half cycle likewise the current wave shape also we will get modified something like this.
+So, you see the conduction period will start increasing and before the complete half cycle.
+Likewise, the current wave shape also will get modified something like this.
+But you should understand that the capacitance had 0 voltage and therefore, 0 charge; unlike in the case of the steady state condition.
+At this point the charge on the capacitor was finite and there was some energy.
+It was only making up the difference energy.
+Now, this whole energy has to be made up.
+So, you will probably land up with current waveform at the first start up value which would be much higher than the following and the city state currents.

-But if you understand that the capacitance had zero voltages and therefore, zero charge unlike in the case of the steady state condition at this point the charge of the capacitor was finite and there was some energy it was only making up the difference energy.
-Now this whole energy has to be made up.
-So, you will probably land up with current wave form at the first startup value which will be much higher than the following and the steady state currents.
-So, this may be the shape of the wave shape you will see from startup from the for the currents, but a problem could occur what if at the time of turn on was not synchronized with the 0 of the input voltage, but it occurs somewhere here which means the turn on occurs somewhere at this point and which means that capacitor voltage is 0 and the grid voltage is pretty high value and you are connecting two potential devices together there could be a huge surge current.
+So, this may be the shape of the wave shape you will see from startup from the for the currents.
+But a problem could occur what if at the time of turn on; the turn on was not synchronized with the 0 of the input voltage, but it occurs somewhere here; which means the turn on occurs somewhere at this point and which means that the capacitor voltage is 0 and the grid voltage is pretty high value and you are connecting to potential devices together, there could be a huge surge current.